douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 Pharoah delighted in the novelty that first week, but he got sick of receiving complaints of his people having to {{ do something people normally do with water // bathe //  // take their probiotics }} with blood or cook their {{ something you cook in water // couscous //  // kidney beans }} with it.

 Pharaoh, though, still had water, as everyone’s blood had been turned into water, so he could just cut off someone’s head and brush his teeth if he wanted.
-Moreover, changing the river into blood was a well-known Egyptian parlour trick, like {{ a parlour trick // //  // turning your tongue upside-down }}.
+Moreover, changing the river into blood was a well-known Egyptian parlour trick, like {{ a parlour trick // yanking a tablecloth out from under dishes  //  // turning your tongue upside-down }}.
 So Pharaoh went back to {{ doing a leisure activity // reclining on plush couches // // playing golf with his attorney }}, and the Jews remained enslaved.

 ### # {{ Page }}